-In addition to First Nations People, one of the first other groups of people in San Mateo County and the Bay Area to be targeted by federal, state, and local laws and policies resulting in loss of property or prevention of land ownership were Japanese Americans.
+In addition to First Nations People, another group of people to be targeted early-on by federal, state, and local laws and policies resulting in loss of property or prevention of land ownership were Japanese Americans.
 "California adopted alien land laws in 1913 and 1920 with the purpose of driving Japanese farmers out of California agriculture and undermining the economic foundation of Japanese immigrant society" (Moore et al., 2019, p.
 19-20).